Thanksgiving with The Menagerie

 That there will be love and respect.

-That no one will be angry, rude, or disconnected.
+That no one will be angry, rude, or resentful.
 And that the turkey won’t be dry!

-But as we approach this year’s Holiday season, many folks are increasingly politically polarized, and the levels of anxiety for folks who fear for themselves and their neighbors under the upcoming administration have skyrocketed.
+But as we approach this year’s Holiday season, many folks are increasingly stressed and anxious, and concern for the welfare of folks who fear for themselves and their neighbors under the destructive regime have skyrocketed.

 So, what to do if Uncle Fester throws political bait into the mashed potatoes to see who’ll bite?

-You can avoid being the target of any family member’s or guest’s manipulation by following a few easy steps:
+You can avoid being the target of any family member’s or guest’s manipulation by following a few easy steps.
+And it’s possible to raise the positive vibration in everyone.

-If you’re asked for your opinion on something you know is a trap to bring you into an argument, try: “Hmmm.
+To avoid questions you know are designed to trap you in an argument, try, “Hmmm.
 I need to think about that question.
-Can I get back to you later?”
+Can I get back to you about it later?”
 This leaves an antagonist nowhere to go with their argument.
 And it buys you time to “forget” about it.
-(And you might then ask a question about a safe subject, giving that person a chance to talk about themself).
+And in the meantime, you might then ask a question about a safe subject, giving that person a chance to talk about themself.

-Consider serving non-alcoholic drink options: OR limiting your gathering to alcohol-free libations only.
+Consider serving non-alcoholic drink options OR limiting your gathering to alcohol-free libations only.
 If you know some guests are likely to struggle to maintain their manners if they indulge, you can avoid that by clarifying that yours will be an alcohol-free Holiday home.
 It’s your right.
+And don’t forget to hydrate with clear water - staying hydrated helps the brain and body to relax.

-I know you can help each of them feel welcome, supported, and safe, knowing there are boundaries and limitations that respect everyone’s comfort!
+I know you can help each guest feel welcome, supported, and safe, knowing there are boundaries and limitations that respect everyone’s comfort!

-Let me know how your Holidays unfold.
+Let me know on the Contact Page how your Holidays unfold.
 I’d love to hear how you made the experience happier and more comfortable for yourself and others!

 You’ve GOT this!